AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Buttons.md

 To access buttons, combine {api:anychart.charts.Gantt#dataGrid}dataGrid(){api} with {api:anychart.core.ui.DataGrid#buttons}buttons(){api}.

-The sections of this article explain how to...
+The sections of this article explain how to configure [basic](#basic_settings) (content, font, background, etc.) and [advanced settings](#advanced_settings) (background images, custom drawing) of buttons.

-Also, you can find button-relating settings in the following sections:
+Also, you can find button-relating settings in the following sections of other articles:

 * [Columns: Buttons](Columns#buttons) – enabling / disabling buttons on a column
 * [Columns: Indentation](Columns#indentation) – setting the hierarchical indentation for data grid labels